 You can click on the links generated to go to the respective incident or ticket.

-Using the Basic mode, you can sync Zendesk tickets and ServiceNow incidents as shown above.
+Using the Basic mode, you can sync Zendesk tickets and ServiceNow incidents as shown.
 You can even create automatic synchronization triggers(we will cover them shortly) or even sync existing entities in bulk using the “Bulk Connect” option.

 Continue with the Script Mode